 Harry jerked back.
 A mudblood?
-But that was...
-Surely he could not...
-Or could he?
+But that was … Surely he could never … Or could he?

-He tried to think really fast, tried to come up with something to say that would excuse what his alternate self had obviously done to her, but no words came into mind.
+He tried to think really fast, tried to come up with something to say that would excuse what his alternate self had obviously done to her, but no words came to mind.
 She would not understand, anyway.
-Instead, he said, "But surely there must be something good in m... him?
-I mean, he did all those things, saving the Philosopher's Stone, and killing the Basilisk..."
+Instead, he said, "But surely there must be something good in m … him?
+I mean, he did all those things, saving the Philosopher's Stone, and killing the Basilisk …"

-"Oh, I'm not so sure he actually killed the Basilisk with any good intention – other than to save his own skin!"
+"Oh, I'm not so sure he actually killed the Basilisk with any good intention—other than to save his own skin, that is."

 "What d'you mean, Miss Granger?"

-"Well, it is widely known that Harry Potter is a parseltongue, right?
+"Well, it is widely known that Harry Potter is a parselmouth, isn't it?
 Surely you must have heard, Professor?
-And with him and Malfoy walking around the school premises cursing every Muggle born and halfblood they can find...
-I know they say that it was Ginny Weasley who opened the Chamber of Secrets under the impression of You-Know-Who, but I'm sure that Harry Potter had some say in it.
+And with him and Malfoy walking around the school cursing every Muggleborn and halfblood they can find … I know they say that it was Ginny Weasley who opened the Chamber of Secrets under the impression of You-Know-Who, but I'm sure that Harry Potter had some say in it.
 Maybe he conspired with He-Who-Must-Not-Be-Named, who knows?
 I just know that my gut feeling is telling me to stay the bloody hell away from him."

 That night, Harry used the Disillusionment Charm on himself and waited outside the opening to the Slytherin common room.
 He knew there must be someone entering or exiting soon enough.
 And surely, none other than Pansy Parkinson came strolling down the dungeon corridor.
 He snuck in right behind her, and surveyed the room.
 It had not changed much since the day that he and Ron had used the Polyjuice Potion to question Malfoy.